-19. Loan payable
+19. Loan amounts payable

-During the years ended December 31, 2021 and 2020, the Company entered into a series of advances from Bambazonke Holdings Ltd. ("Bambazonke"), pursuant to which Bambazonke agreed to lend the Company cash to fund working capital.
-Amounts outstanding under loan payable incur interest at a rate of 8% per annum and the principal and interest payable thereon will be repaid on a best efforts basis.
-Bambazonke is a company controlled by a director of the Company.
-Cumulative advances at December 31, 2021 amounted to \$980,000 (December 31, 2020 - \$980,000).
-Interest payable of \$217,166 was included in loan payable as at December 31, 2021 (December 31, 2020 - \$138,766).
-No interest or principal was repaid during all years presented.
+During the years ended December 31, 2022 and 2021, the Company entered into a series of advances from Bambazonke Holdings Ltd. ("Bambazonke"), pursuant to which Bambazonke agreed to lend the Company cash to fund working capital.
+Amounts outstanding under loan payable incur interest at a rate of 8% per annum.
+The loan and accrued interest of \$1,227,931 was repaid in 2022.
+During the year ended December 31, 2022, the Company accrued interest of \$30,652.
+Bambazonke is a company controlled by a former director of the Company.
+No interest and capital was repaid during December 31, 2021.